 where $G$ is the Newtonian gravitational constant; hereinafter $i,k,\ldots=1,2,3$.

 When moving in a spherically symmetric potential, each particle has a conserved total energy $E$ and angular momentum $L_k$.
-In this case, the movement of each particle occurs along a planar orbit, which passes through the center of symmetry.
+In this case, each particle moves along a planar orbit whose plane contains the center of symmetry.
 Since we are considering a finite motion only, the change in the radial coordinate will be periodic, but the orbit may or may not be closed.
-In the case of an open orbit, we will, for definiteness, call the orbit only the part corresponding to one period of radial motion (see fig.~\ref{pic1}).
+In the case of an open orbit, by orbit we will, for definiteness, mean only the part corresponding to one period of radial motion (see fig.~\ref{pic1}).

-Then each orbit can be uniquely defined with normalized (devided by mass of the particle $m$) energy $\varepsilon = {E}/{m}$, normalized angular momentum $\ell_k = {L_k}/{m}$ and a direction $\tau_k$, defining the orientation of the orbit in a plane orthogonal to the vector of angular momentum $L_k$.
+Then each orbit can be uniquely defined with normalized (divided by mass of the particle $m$) energy $\varepsilon = {E}/{m}$, normalized angular momentum $\ell_k = {L_k}/{m}$ and a direction $\tau_k$, defining the orientation of the orbit in a plane orthogonal to the vector of angular momentum $L_k$.
 Hence, the vector $\tau_k$ must satisfy conditions

-and because of that has only one independent component.
-To make a complete description of a particle motion we need to introduce another scalar parameter $\gamma$ which defines a phase of a particle periodic movement at the initial moment of time.
+and because of that it has only one independent component.
+To describe a particle motion in full we need to introduce another scalar parameter $\gamma$ which defines a phase of a particle's periodic movement taken at the initial moment of time.
 As a result, the motion of a single particle is given by the function $\hat{x}_m \left( t, \varepsilon, \ell_k, \tau_l, \gamma \right)$, where $t$ is time.

-Now we can introduce the distribution function of particles $f$ (we can assume that all particles have the same mass $m$ without loosing generality), which depends on all mentioned parameters.
-This function is defined by the number of particles within small range of parameters change according to the formula
+Now we can introduce the distribution function of particles $f$ (without the loss of generality we can assume that all particles have the same mass $m$), which depends on all mentioned parameters.
+This function is defined by the number of particles within a small range of parameters according to the formula